How to Prepare for Your First Strategy Meeting

 The Bottom Line

-The great news is that an invitation to participate in defining the future direction of your firm is a compliment and a testament to your boss’s belief in your knowledge and ability to contribute to the process.
-Do not let the above content frighten you away.
-While there is much more to develop as a critical thinker and great strategist, your knowledge of the process, approaches and potential pitfalls described above, offers you a distinct advantage versus many of your peers.
-Use the tools in great strategic health.
+An invitation to participate in defining the future direction of your firm is a compliment and a testament to your supervisor's belief in your knowledge and ability to contribute to the strategy process.
+With experience, you can develop into a critical thinker and great strategist.